-Jury service usually lasts around 10 days but can sometimes take longer.
+Jury service usually lasts around 10 working days but can sometimes take longer.
 If a case is expected to last for an extended amount of time, you will be notified in advance.

 Will I be forced to take time off work?

-Since 2005, it has been illegal to punish someone due to their involvement in Jury Service.
-If you have been treated unfairly (such as denied promotion or dismissed) you have the right to challenge this.
+It is illegal to punish someone for their involvement in jury service.
+If you have been treated unfairly (such as denied promotion or dismissed) you can challenge this at employment tribunal.

-- I can’t afford to leave work for Jury Service?
+I can’t afford to leave work for jury service

-- Can I opt out of Jury Service?
+Can I opt out of jury service?

 If you are summoned for jury service, you are legally obliged to attend unless you have a good excuse.